CodelyTV/dotfiles/doc/installation-guide.md

   * Go to Security settings and allow it
   * `open ~/Library/QuickLook/QLColorCode.qlgenerator`
   * Go to Security settings and allow it
+* Open Google Backup and Sync
+  * Disable "USB Devices & SD Cards"
+  * Open the settings and configure them as follow:
+    * My Computer:
+      * Disable the backup of any folder
+      * Google Drive: Always remove both copies
+      * Google Photos: Disable the upload of newly added photos
+    * Google Drive:
+      * Enable selective sync from Google Drive to the computer
+    * Settings:
+      * Disable "Show warning when you remove…"
 * Open Dropbox
   * Login
   * Open settings: